 Studies show that fewer than one in four Americans have access to paid family leave, and only 56% of the workforce is eligible for Family and Medical Leave Act (FMLA) protections.
 While some localities offer paid family leave protections (like California), laws vary between states and cities.
 At companies that do offer paid family leave, many programs differentiate maternity and paternity leave, or primary and secondary caregiver leave.
 Often, paid leave isn’t extended to employees adopting children, delivering via surrogacy, or grieving pregnancy or infant loss.

 To support LGBTQIA+ employees, consider making your paid leave equitable across all employees, regardless of their family configuration or any antiquated “primary” and “secondary” designations.
 Paid leave can give all your employees, regardless of their path to parenthood, financial security and comfort during the transformative postpartum period.

 5. Career coaching and professional development

-While career coaching can benefit all employees, LGBTQIA+ employees face unique challenges and circumstances that may require different approaches.
-For example, they may need support in learning how to navigate the workplace while “coming out,” navigating professional conversations, or choosing to socially transition.
+While career coaching can benefit all employees, LGBTQIA+ employees face unique circumstances that may require different approaches.
+For example, they may need support in learning how to navigate the workplace while coming out, navigating professional conversations, or choosing to socially transition.
 Career coaches specializing in LGBTQIA+ needs can help your employees improve their productivity and feel comfortable with their long-term future in your organization.

 Investing in career coaching resources, whether through a partnership with a coaching organization or through an on-demand virtual platform, can go a long way in showing your LGBTQIA+ employees that you value both their health and their career growth.